AequilibraE/qaequilibrae/docs/source/menus_in_detail/pathscomputation.rst

 If we select that paths need to be in a separate layer, then every time you compute a path, a new layer with a copy of the links in that path will be created and formatted in a noticeable way.
-You can also select to have links selected in the layer, but only one path can be shown at at time if you do so.
+You can also select to have links selected in the layer, but only one path can be shown at time if you do so.

 .. image:: ../images/paths_generated.png
     :width: 1696